 Try out Different Shades & Hues of the Same Color

 You may also want to try tone-on-tone matching, using one single color palette in different shades.
-Choose a backsplash with the same color as your quartz countertops but only in a different shade, either lighter or darker works.
+Choose a backsplash with the same color as your stone countertop but only in a different shade; either lighter or darker works.

 Choose Neutral Colors Complementing Your Quartz Countertops’ Veining

-Another option you can do in matching a backsplash to your quartz countertops is to choose a specific neutral color that can complement your quartz’ veining.
-Most neutral tones complement quartz veining excellently.
+Another option you can do to match a splashguard to your quartz countertops is to choose a specific neutral color that can complement your stone’s veining.
+Most neutral tones complement its veining excellently.

 Incorporate Matte Finish on Your Countertops & Backsplash

-If you don’t have the time to mix and match the colors, materials, and patterns of your quartz countertops and a backsplash, you can just incorporate a matte finish to both.
+If you don’t have the time to mix and match the colors, materials, and patterns of your stone counters and backsplashes, you can just incorporate a matte finish.

-You can use your new backsplash to be the finishing touch, the cherry on top, for your kitchen’s design.
-Be creative in choosing your kitchen’s backsplash and make sure that whatever material you choose, is of high quality and from a legit company.
+You can use your new backsplash as the finishing touch, the cherry on top, for your kitchen’s design.
+Be creative in choosing your kitchen’s backsplash and make sure that whatever material you choose is of high quality and from a legitimate company.

-Get to know more about quartz countertops by visiting our ultimate guide of quartz countertops including the pros and cons, pictures, kitchen design ideas, and much more.
+Get to know more about quartz countertops, including the pros and cons, pictures, kitchen design ideas, and much more.